hkalager/ML_AccountingFraud/README.md

 # ML_AccountingFraud

 This code repository is for a project to detect accounting frauds by using machine learning techniques.
-A preprint will be released soon.
 For more info see Wiki tab.

 # Dataset: